Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

  API operations that can take longer to complete are often represented as long-running operations (LRO). `azure-core` provides `LROPoller` (and `AsyncLROPoller`) protocols that give users access to the LRO and expose methods to interact with them such as waiting until the operation reaches a terminal state, checking its status, or providing a callback to do work on the final result when it is ready.
-If the LRO follows the guidelines, it's likely that the generated client library code should _just work_.
+If the LRO follows the [Azure REST API guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#long-running-operations--jobs), it's likely that the generated client library code should _just work_.
  In cases where the LRO diverges from the guidelines, you may need to customize your code to achieve the desired scenario.

  There are 3 options to customize the logic for our LROs.